 Recently nationwide reports of job scams have become commonplace on college campuses and online job boards.
 This criminal activity is designed to gain access to student's money, bank account information, social security number, or identity.
 These scams are often posted on online job boards, in newspapers, or sent to you via e-mail.
-Career Services and Employer Relations (CSER) staff utilize the online job portal, Handshake, to facilitate connections between students and potential employers/internship sites.
-Staff in CSER do not endorse specific job/internship postings or employers.
-Although we make an effort to validate the quality and legitimacy of postings on Ramtrack scammers are becoming harder to identify.
+The Career Development staff utilizes the online job portal, Handshake, to facilitate connections between students and potential employers/internship sites.
+Staff in Career Development do not endorse specific job/internship postings or employers.
+Although we make an effort to validate the quality and legitimacy of postings on Handshake scammers are becoming harder to identify.
 We encourage all users to use a critical eye in evaluating all opportunities on any posting system.
 Please read the following information and resources obtained from the Federal Trade Commission (FTC), the Balance, and the National Association of Colleges and Employers (NACE).
 This document was sent along by the FBI.
-Please take a look at it, and remember beware of job scams!
+Please take a look at it, and remember beware of job scams.

 To Report a Job Scam

 Read through these instructions on the Information Technology Services website and follow the instructions.